 Large-scale models are made practical, delivering high training efficiency, using techniques such as tensor, data, pipeline parallelism, and sequence parallelism, alongside selective activation recomputing.
 It is also equipped with prompt learning techniques that enable customization for different datasets with minimal data, vastly improving performance and few-shot tasks.

-Apply now to use NeMo Megatron in open beta.
+Apply now to use the NeMo framework in open beta.

 Join us for the GTC 2022 session, Efficient At-Scale Training and Deployment of Large Language Models (GPT-3 and T5) to learn more about the latest advancements.